 Another incentive to do this — you get to witness the sunrise over the pools and it’s a sight to behold.
 Make sure you stay for the sunset which is equally spectacular.

 What to take

 A trusty pair of hiking boots are your best companion for this walk.
 Make sure you’re also stocked up on water and snacks.
-The sun can be pretty brutal so carry enough sunscreen with you for the whole walk.
+The sun can be pretty brutal so carry enough SPF with you for the whole walk.

 Where to stay

 There are heaps of options to stay overnight or longer in the vicinity.
 There are cheaper options like Jackaroo Hostels which provide simple and comfortable accommodation if you’re trying to do a budget trip.

 There are also more luxury options if you really want to kick back and indulge in some TLC.
 We highly recommend Hilltop Cottage and Otford Cottage for a cosy and memorable stay and to enjoy the Royal National Parks and its surrounds in all their natural glory.

 Safety Tips and precautions: